artsy/README/playbooks/kubernetes.md

 search box at the top of the dashboard to filter all Kubernetes domain objects by application name.
-Once you have a view on your application's resources, look for any Pods in an "Error" or "CrashLoopBackoff" state, then _Delete_ these pods by either using the three-dots "actions" menu to the right of the pod's CPU / Memory graphs, or click through to the Pod view and use the "Delete" menu with the trash can at the top of the page, or via the `kubectl` CLI: `kubectl delete {pod-name}`
+Once you have a view on your application's resources, look for any Pods in an "Error" or "CrashLoopBackoff" state, then _Delete_ these pods by either using the three-dots "actions" menu to the right of the pod's CPU / Memory graphs, or click through to the Pod view and use the "Delete" menu with the trash can at the top of the page, or via the `kubectl` CLI: `kubectl delete {pod-name}`.

-Alternatively, you can (in the application's git checkout, assuming you have the Hokusai CLI installed) run the command `hokusai [staging|production] refresh`
+Alternatively, you can (in the application's git checkout, assuming you have the Hokusai CLI installed) run the command `hokusai [staging|production] refresh`.

 #### When things go wrong (cluster level)